recodelabs/increments/README.md

 ### The Compounding Effect of Incremental Improvements

 One way to think of an incremental improvement is cutting a sharp edge of a process, solution or problem.
-A single improvement may not make a noticable difference but in aggregate the changes can compound to tranform a nascent idea to a viable solution.
+A single improvement may not make a noticeable difference but in aggregate the changes can compound to transform a nascent idea to a viable solution.

 We created this little visualization to help demonstrate it.
 We hope you enjoy!